Check

 Checkstyle (CI integration)

-bca --paths src/ check \
+bca check --paths src/ \

 --threshold cyclomatic=15 \

---output-format checkstyle \
+--report-format checkstyle \

 --output report.checkstyle.xml